The Galiano Conservancy Associations has now debuted our new Renewable Energy in Action program!

 The overwhelming majority of students reported that their knowledge and understanding of renewable energy had increased after completing this new GCA Education program!
 Many students stated they are more likely to turn off lights when not using them and unplug electronics when they have finished charging.
 Reducing our energy consumption is a huge part of moving toward a sustainable renewable energy world!

-If you are interested in booking your class and want more information, please do not hesitate to contact us at firstname.lastname@example.org or click the link below.
+If you are interested in booking your class and want more information, please do not hesitate to contact us at firstname.lastname@example.org.